microsoft/ELL/docs/tutorials/Boosting-classifier-accuracy-by-grouping-categories/index.md

 def main():
     camera = cv2.VideoCapture(0)
 ```
+The argument **0** in the function call above selects the default camera.
+If you have more than one camera connected to your Pi device, choose which camera to use by changing this argument.
 Read the list of dog breed categories from `dogs.txt`, and the list of cat breed categories from `cats.txt`.

 ```python
     with open("dogs.txt", "r") as dogs_file,\